 You can make also this recipe up in bulk and serve it in a pitcher or drink dispenser.
 Just be careful, these will knock you on your face in no time.
 They are certainly fully ledded.

 Pineapple Martini Recipe

-- 1 or 2 Fresh pineappple chunks I used vodka infused pineapple chunks
+- 1 or 2 fresh pineapple chunks, I used vodka infused pineapple chunks

 - Add all of the ingredients to a cocktail shaker filled with ice.
 Shake and serve in a chilled martini glass.

-- Garnish with one marashino cherry and one pineapple chunk on a cocktail pick.
+- Garnish with one maraschino cherry and one pineapple chunk on a cocktail pick.

 Laura’s Tips + Notes